pjliddy/js-javascripting-study/study.md

 ## Optional Response

-As noted previously, **no response is required** for this study.
-Complete the workshop at your own pace as a review tool for JavaScript fundamentals.

 If you wish, then you may open an issue and include any questions that you still have about JavaScript or any other topic that you want to explore further in a one-on-one meeting.
 If you do this, then be sure to schedule your one-on-one